mindspore-ai/mindinsight/README.md

 ### System Environment Information Confirmation

-- The hardware platform is Ascend or GPU.
+- The hardware platform supports Ascend, GPU and CPU.
 - Confirm that [Python](https://www.python.org/ftp/python/3.7.5/Python-3.7.5.tgz) 3.7.5 is installed.
 - The versions of MindInsight and MindSpore must be consistent.
 - If you use source code to compile and install, the following dependencies also need to be installed: